sammchardy/python-binance/docs/enums.rst

 Enumerated Types
 ================

-Binance defines Enumerated Types for Order Types, Order Side, Time in Force and Kline intervals.
+Binance defines Enumerated Types for Order Types, Order Side, Time in Force, Order response and Kline intervals these are found on `binance.client.Client`.

 .. code:: python